Speak to our legal team now

 What Happens After the Hearing of Contravention of Court Order?

-The contravention of family court orders was not proven:
+The contravention of family court orders is not proven: The court dismisses the case.

 Who Pays The Court Fees in a Financial Settlement | Justice Family Lawyers